A common test that is performed when managing diabetes is the “HbA1c” test.

-HbA1c is also called ‘glycated hemoglobin’ or ‘glycosylated hemoglobin’.
-It is a type of hemoglobin measurement that assesses control of blood sugar over a period of time.
+HbA1c is also called “glycated hemoglobin” or “glycosylated hemoglobin.”
+It’s a type of test that looks at how well blood sugar is controlled over time.

 Here, we take a brief look at what this test means.